Madame de Pompadour: The Queen of Arts in Portraits

 Elvis Presley’s famous hairstyle was named after her, a French champagne glass is believed to have been modeled after her breast and, according to the legend, the ‘marquise cut’ diamond was commissioned to resemble the shape of her mouth… Yet, Madame de Pompadour left her legacy way further, as she was the uncrowned queen of France and the arts.
 See Madame de Pompadour in portraits!

 It was destiny that Jeanne Antoinette Poisson became chief mistress to King Louis XV; when she was small, a fortune-teller prophesied that she would one day win the heart of the king.
 Therefore, when she entered adolescence, her mother oversaw her training to become a royal mistress-to-be.
 She had to memorize entire plays by heart, dance, sing, paint, engrave and play the clavichord.

 At age 19 she married into the d’Étiolles family, which was an obvious marriage of convenience.
 She had two children with her husband, Charles-Guillaume Le Normant, but both of them died in childhood.
 Antoinette soon founded her own salon, which became very popular in Parisian circles and which was attended by many intellectuals, such as Voltaire, with whom she became close friends.

-Antoinette turned into a real celebrity, to an extent that the king himself heard rumors of her intelligence, talents, and beauty.
+Antoinette turned into a real celebrity, to the extent that the king himself heard rumors of her intelligence, talents, and beauty.
 A group of courtiers decided to promote her to the king, and a masked ball at Versailles seemed to be a perfect occasion to do this.
 In 1745, Antoinette, dressed up as a domino, met a plant.
 A royal plant, of course.
 A month later she was already the king’s mistress, installed in the palace in an apartment connected with the king’s chambers by a secret staircase.